 Capital Expenditures.
 Our capital expenditures have historically been related to the execution of our drilling and completion activities in addition to certain lease acquisition activities.
 Our capital investment strategy is focused on prudently developing our existing properties to generate sustainable cash flow considering current and forecasted commodity prices.
-For the Current Successor YTD Period, the Company's incurred capital expenditures totaled \$205.6 million, of which \$189.5 million related to drilling and completion activity and \$16.0 million related to leasehold and land investment.
+For the Current Successor YTD Period, the Company's incurred capital expenditures totaled \$346.7 million, of which \$322.5 million related to drilling and completion activity and \$24.2 million related to leasehold and land investment.

-Our capital expenditures for 2022 are currently estimated to be in the range of \$375 million to \$405 million for drilling and completion expenditures.
+Our capital expenditures for 2022 are currently estimated to be approximately \$415 million for drilling and completion expenditures.
+This includes the addition of a tophole drilling rig in the Utica during the fourth quarter of 2022.
+This increased level of activity will allow for Gulfport to execute a continuous completion program during 2023, ultimately providing the opportunity for increased efficiencies and cost savings.
 In addition, we currently expect to spend approximately \$35 million in 2022 for non-drilling and completion expenditures, which primarily includes leasehold acquisition, lease extension and lease maintenance payments in the Utica Shale.
 We expect this drilling program to result in approximately 975 to 1,000 MMcfe per day of production in 2022.